TY-Cheng/n225-open-gap-tail/docs/results_snapshot.md

 **Use for:** restricted pairwise FZ-loss diagnostics within the coverage-admissible comparison set.

-**Do not use for:** universal model ranking or benchmark-floor versus promoted row dominance unless that paired comparison is explicitly registered in the table being cited.
+**Do not use for:** universal model ranking or dominance between the benchmark floor and promoted filtered-tail rows unless that paired comparison is explicitly registered in the table being cited.

 ![dm_heatmap_left_tail](figures/tailrisk_20160719_20260522_20260527T083659Z_commit_7f628ff4/dm_heatmap_left_tail.png)